georginaanna/mss/README.md

 2) Identify the presence and proportion of topics within each document to understand the main themes
 3) Identify groups of similar documents via based on their topic proportions to identify groups of similar documents (via k-means clustering)
 4) Analyse the correlations between different topics across documents and calculate a similarity score between documents based on their topic distributions.
-5) Compare topic distributions between different groups of documents (e.g., based on ).
+5) Compare topic distributions between different groups of documents (e.g., based on turnover).

 The project will enable a comprehensive understanding of the management of MSHT across multi-tier agri-food supply chains from large multi-national retailers (e.g. TESCO) to much smaller independent producers and processors who are not mandated to produce and publish a MS Statement (e.g. Greenyard Fresh).